deanlandolt/rendo/README.md

 # rendo

-Client library for requesting endpoints from an endo-style server
+Client for interfacing with endpoints hosted by an endo-style server